smiletoraphi/FE-P-Website/content/en/home/kontakt.md

 +++

-## Start directly with an online Inquiry:
+## Start directly with an online Inquiry: [^1]
 **> [Get quick Quotation](https://forms.office.com/Pages/ResponsePage.aspx?id=vZcy3DbiTUeX2B7WXE-v_GiRPOp3bM9GrqLp5pF1Y5JUNFcyTzdJOFNQNTNRMjZaQ04yTjJVR0FDWS4u)**

 ## Get in contact with us:

+[^1]: This is a static web site und no user date are beeing recorded by us or any third party service provider.
+In case of user registration or an inquiry your entered information ancontact details will be processec over a microsoft service and will be storen on a microsoft server.
+Your date will only be used for the declared purpose and your contact details will not be forwarded.